jason-neal/spectrum_overload/README.md

 Wow A lot.
 I probably should not reinvent the wheel too much then...

+It turns out that astropy/specutils is very similar to what I have created but its direction is uncertain at the moment and they do not use overloaded operators and will not implement in the foreseeable future.

 ## TO DO
 Some tasks still to do: